AnonymousTechInc/.github/README.md

 # AnonymousTechInc
 -Hi there!

--Who are we?
+- Who are we?

--- This is new Russo-Serbian startup
+This is new Russo-Serbian startup

--What we make?
+- What we make?

--- We write, design and make programs for any type of user
+We write, design and make programs for any type of user

--Who is CEO?
+- Who is CEO?

--- @Anonymous6598
+@Anonymous6598

--Plans?
+- Plans?

--- More apps for more users.
+More apps for more users.

--What do we appreciate?
+- What do we appreciate?
 1. Ambitions
 2. Creativity
 3. Originality